Send Airtable contacts to Attio when a form is submitted

 Next up we'll create a new company in Attio.
 Add another step and choose Attio, but this time select Find or Create Company.
 Choose your Attio account and set up your action like this:

 We now need a step to link your person to their company in Attio.
-Add another action and choose Attio.
+Add another action with + and choose Attio.
 Pick Link a Person and Company from the dropdown, and choose your Attio account once again.
 In this step, we’re telling Zapier to link the data we sent to Attio in steps 4 and 5 of our Zap.
 Set your action up like this: